Shoobx/xmldiff/docs/source/api.rst

 Note that this is different from XPATH, where the first node is ``1``.
 This is for ease of use, since Python is zero-indexed.

+If the move is within the same parent, the position can be ambiguous.
+If you have a child that is in position 1, but should be moved to position 3, that position does not include the node being moved, but signifies the position the node should end up at after the move.
+When implementing a ``MoveNode()`` it is therefore easiest to remove the node from the parent first, and then insert it at the given position.

 Example:

 .. doctest::